DmitryGorny/Zcord/README.md

 The project is currently **under active development**.
 New features, improvements, and changes are being added regularly.

 ⚠️ This project is not finished yet and may contain bugs or incomplete functionality.
-As soon as we make stable version, launch manual will bi published.
+As soon as we make stable version, launch manual will be published.

 ---